Columbia University cancels main commencement ceremony after protests | Law-Order

 Columbia University cancels main commencement ceremony after protests

-Columbia University on Monday canceled its main graduation ceremony after weeks of pro-Palestinian protests roiled the Ivy League college's campus, but it will still hold smaller, school-based events.
-"Security concerns were one of the main reasons for our decision on whether to hold a large commencement ceremony," a university official, who declined to be identified, said.
-Graduation had been scheduled for May 15.

-Columbia in a statement called the past few weeks "incredibly difficult for our community."
+Chang said the university had sought an alternative venue but was unable to find one that could accommodate the students, families, and guests in attendance, who normally exceed 50,000.
 The protests at Columbia, which drew national attention, have inspired similar demonstrations at dozens of universities around the U.S. Students have called for a ceasefire in Gaza and have demanded their schools divest from companies with ties to Israel.

 On Monday, Hamas said it agreed to a ceasefire proposal with Israel in Gaza.
 Israel said it was a "softened" Egyptian proposal that was not acceptable to Israel.
 During the seven-month-old war more than 34,600 Palestinians have been killed in Israel's military operations in Gaza, according to health officials in the Hamas-ruled Palestinian enclave.
 The war began when Hamas militants attacked Israel on Oct.
 7, killing about 1,200 people and abducting 252 others, of whom 133 are believed to remain in captivity in Gaza, according to Israeli tallies.